joeynocode/PWA-for-indoor-planting/README.md

 # Indoor planting project

+Redesign and rebuild a fully-responsive progressive web app for the Vegetable Varieties for Gardeners with Vue.js and Bootstrap.
+The project will be a full-life cycle user-centered design, including ideation, user research, prototyping, designing, programming and testing.

 This app aims to help people who are interested in indoor planting to keep track of their plants, watering schedules, and general care.

-As a team of five graduate students, we will redesign and rebuild a fully-responsive progressive web app for the Vegetable Varieties for Gardeners with Vue.js and Bootstrap.
-The project will be a full-life cycle user-centered design, including ideation, user research, prototyping, designing, programming and testing.

 # Features
 Add new plants and their details such as watering frequency, sunlight needs, etc.